Okyeame Kwame: Business career

+In May 2021, Okyeame Kwame and his wife launched two books, Finding a lasting love relationship and maintaining a lasting love relationship under the Love Locked Down series. which are both guide books to healthy relationships.

+In 2023, Kwame launched his own line of boxer shorts under the brand name Love Equation.
+He also operates a travel and tour company, OK World Travel and Tour, which helps locals secure job opportunities abroad.
+Additionally, the company facilitates visits by Africans in the diaspora, offering them the chance to explore Ghana, reconnect with their roots, discover investment opportunities, and experience the richness of the country’s culture and heritage.

+Tourism

+In 2023, Kwame was bestowed with a national award by the Ministry of Tourism, Arts, and Culture for his contributions to the tourism industry.
+His "Made in Ghana" album, a collaborative effort with the Ghana Tourism Authority in 2019, was an initiative aimed at fostering a sense of nationalism and promoting tourism.

+He has also collaborated with Adansi Travel and Tour, in a bid to enriching local and international tours, with a special focus on families.

+On his 47th birthday in 2023, Kwame unveiled his merchandise boxer shorts label named Love Equation.

-Corporate associations
+Corporate Associations

-Due to his notoriety as a national icon in native Ghana, Kwame has become an iconic figure for corporate Ghana.
-He has so far become brand ambassador for MTN Group, GT Bank and Coca-Cola in Ghana, aside being appointed the public relations officer of the Musicians Union of Ghana (MUSIGA) from 2012 and the Ghana Music Right Owner (GHAMRO) in 2014.
+Due to his notoriety as a national icon in his native Ghana, Kwame has become an iconic figure for corporate Ghana.
+He has so far become a brand ambassador for MTN Group, GT Bank and Coca-Cola in Ghana, aside being appointed the public relations officer of the Musicians Union of Ghana (MUSIGA) from 2012 to 2013 and the Ghana Music Right Owner (GHAMRO) in 2014.

-From 2015, Kwame was appointed as ambassador for "My African Union, My Voice" campaign launched by the African Union in Addis Ababa as part of the activities of the "State of the Union" (SoTU) – a Pan-African Civil Society Organizations project which is currently being implemented in African countries including Ghana.
-The stated goals of the campaign are to help creating public awareness of the objectives of the African Union and to promote active citizen participation in the implementation of its protocols, conventions and policy decisions at the level of the member states of the Union.
+Kwame was chosen to serve as the ambassador for the "My African Union, My Voice" campaign in 2015, which was launched by the African Union in Addis Ababa as part of the "State of the Union" (SoTU) project, which is currently being carried out in several African nations, including Ghana.
+The campaign's declaration intends to raise public awareness of the African Union's goals and to encourage active citizen participation in the Union's member states' execution of its protocols, conventions, and policy choices.

 In the same year, he was appointed ambassador for the Junior Boys Mentoring Conference, a youth-focused non-governmental initiative in Accra which seeks to equip young people with the necessary knowledge and skills that will enable them to tackle challenges as they come into contact with the outside world.

-Kwame has also collaborated with MDS Lancet Laboratories on his hepatitis B project, vaccinating more than 10,000 Ghanaians.
-The screening exercise is aimed at creating public awareness about hepatitis b which has become rampant among Ghanaians.
+Kwame has also collaborated with MDS Lancet Laboratories on his Hepatitis B project, vaccinating more than 10,000 Ghanaians.
+The screening exercise is aimed at creating public awareness about Hepatitis B which has become rampant among Ghanaians.